 The school is located on a large site in the Al Warqa'a area of Dubai, close to the border with Sharjah.
 It is located in a modern low rise building and offers a wide range of specialist classrooms and additional resources including a SEWA (Social Empowerment through Work and Action) Activity Room, a Central Art Room, two Art Studios, Music Rooms, three Libraries, two Resource Suites, eight ICT Labs, a further eight Science Labs, and a Maths Lab.

 Communal facilities include four Prayer Rooms, a Cafeteria, Mobile Canteens, and a Multipurpose Hall with seating capacity for 600 people.
 The school also has three First Aid Centres, and an Outdoor Kindergarten Play Area.
 Sports facilities include an Astroturf playing field with a 200 meter synthetic track, three Basketball Courts, a large, open PE space and two large triquads for Primary students.

 What the Inspectors Say

-The schools has now maintained a Very Good rating for four years in a row, proving very affordable can also be very good.
+The schools has now maintained a Very Good rating for five years in a row, proving very affordable can also be very good.
 The achievement that GEMS Education has managed, that no other school group in the UAE has, is scale.
 Other school groups offer premium schools that achieve the higher inspection ratings, but only GEMS so far has managed to make large-scale, moderately priced schools high quality and very profitable.